codership/documentation/galeracluster/source/arbitrator.rst

 .. index::
    pair: Logs; Galera Arbitrator

-The recommended deployment of Galera Cluster is that you use a minimum of three instances.
-Three nodes, three datacenters and so on.
+It's recommended when deploying a Galera Cluster that you use a minimum of three instances: Three nodes, three datacenters and so on.

-In the event that the expense of adding resources, such as a third datacenter, is too costly, you can use :term:`Galera Arbitrator`.
-Galera Arbitrator is a member of the cluster that participates in voting, but not in the actual replication.
+If the cost of adding resources (e.g., a third datacenter) is too much, you can use :term:`Galera Arbitrator`.
+Galera Arbitrator is a member of a cluster that participates in voting, but not in the actual replication.

 .. note:: **Warning** While Galera Arbitrator does not participate in replication, it does receive the same data as all other nodes.
 You must secure its network connection.

-Galera Arbitrator serves two purposes:

-- When you have an even number of nodes, it functions as an odd node, to avoid split-brain situations.

-- It can request a consistent application state snapshot, for use in making backups.
+Galera Arbitrator serves two purposes: When you have an even number of nodes, it functions as an odd node, to avoid split-brain situations.
+It can also request a consistent application state snapshot, which is useful in making backups.

 .. figure:: images/arbitrator.png

 *Galera Arbitrator*

-If one datacenter fails or loses :abbr:`WAN (Wide Area Network)` connection, the node that sees the arbitrator, and by extension sees clients, continues operation.
+If one datacenter fails or loses its :abbr:`WAN (Wide Area Network)` connection, the node that sees the arbitrator---and by extension sees clients---continues operation.

-.. note:: Even though Galera Arbitrator does not store data, it must see all replication traffic.
+.. note:: Even though Galera Arbitrator doesn't store data, it must see all replication traffic.
 Placing Galera Arbitrator in a location with poor network connectivity to the rest of the cluster may lead to poor cluster performance.

-In the event that Galera Arbitrator fails, it does not affect cluster operation.
+In the event that Galera Arbitrator fails, it won't affect cluster operation.
 You can attach a new instance to the cluster at any time and there can be several instances running in the cluster.

-.. note:: **See Also**: For more information on using Galera Arbitrator in making backups, see :doc:`backingupthecluster`.
+.. note:: **See Also**: For more information on using Galera Arbitrator for making backups, see :doc:`backingupthecluster`.

 -----------------------------